 What kind of impact will China’s leadership have on poorer developing nations that are the most affected by climate change?

 A dynamic green economy means new business opportunities, new ways of doing business, and starting a climate budget to guide financial decision-making.
-Urban centers in Scandinavia, like Oslo, have already proven their capabilities for climate innovation and leadership.
+Urban centres in Scandinavia, like Oslo, have already proven their capabilities for climate innovation and leadership.
 Therefore, while it is promising for China to put forward climate-related plans, the country has limited past experience to show for responsible action.

 Denmark has consistently ranked high on climate awareness rankings.
 The country is a best practice example for the European Union, and it has ratified the Paris Agreement on Climate Change.

-Denmark and Positive Change
+Denmark and positive change

 Denmark has moved away from industrial production to green energy development, digitalization, and a service-based economy since the 90s.
 The Danish government continues to handle environmental issues that influence its citizens’ everyday life.
 For example, municipalities are actively regulating the urban built environment to promote both climate-friendly city planning and social mixing.